 Multiple trackers can be collected in a TrackerCollection, which provides methods for handling them efficiently.
 Moreover, custom trackers can be implemented by deriving from TrackerBase.
 Note that trackers generally receive a view into the current state, implying that they can adjust the state by modifying it in-place.
-Moreover, trackers can interrupt the simulation by raising the special exception StopIteration.
+Moreover, trackers can abort the simulation by raising the special exception StopIteration.

-For each tracker, the time intervals at which it is called can be decided using one of the following classes, which determine when the simulation will be interrupted:
+For each tracker, the time at which the simulation is interrupted can be decided using one of the following classes: